Fade2D Documentation pages v2.16.8

 Parameters

-numExpectedVerticesspecifies the number of points that will be inserted.
-This is a default parameter that does not need to be specified.
+numExpectedVerticesThe number of points that will be inserted.
+This is an optional parameter.

 Member Function Documentation